FloppyDisck/Atlas-Ai/data/nlu.md

 ## intent:thanks
 - Thanks
 - Thank you so much
+- awesome

 ## intent:bye
 - No, I am good as of now.
 Bye
 - Bye
-- Bbye
+- see ya

 ## intent:goodbye
-- cu
 - good by
-- cee you later
+- see you later
 - good night
 - good afternoon
 - bye